chris-townsend/PP4-Kitchen_Tales/README.md

 - Create a model profiles and give users the ability to create and edit their own profile.

-Some of the funtionality for [#23](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/23) is provided by Django allauth.
-As this is already implemented for the site, it only requires being setup and seems fairly straight forward.
-The other functionality would need developing but also seems easily completable with more time.
+Some of the functionality for [issue #23](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/23)  is already provided by Django allauth, which is already implemented on the site.
+It only requires setup and appears to be relatively straightforward.
+The remaining functionality would need to be developed but also appears to be easily achievable with more time.

 ***